Simplicial model structures on pro-categories: The completed model structure on Ind(C)

 Let us look at a few examples.
 Note that we will discuss more interesting examples in \autoref{sec:ProCompletedModelStructure}, where we consider fibration test categories, the dual of cofibration test categories.

 \begin{example} Suppose $\bfE$ is a simplicial model category in which every object is fibrant and let $\bfC \subset \bfE$ be a (small) full subcategory closed under finite colimits and finite tensors.
 If we define $\bfT$ to be the full subcategory on the cofibrant objects, then $(\bfC,\bfT)$ forms a cofibration test category where the (trivial) cofibrations are the (trivial) cofibrations of $\bfE$ between objects of $\bfT$.
 We say that $\bfC$ \emph{inherits} this structure of a cofibration test category from $\bfE$.
-Properties \eqref{CofTestCat:TestIsCofibrant}, \eqref{CofTestCat:TestObjectsClosedUnderTensors}, \eqref{CofTestCat:CofibStableUnderPushout} and \eqref{CofTestCat:FibrantMappingSpaces} of \autoref{definition:CofTestCat} follow directly from the fact that $\bfE$ is a (simplicial) model category and the fact that any object in $\bfE$ is fibrant.
+Properties \eqref{CofTestCat:TestIsCofibrant}, \eqref{CofTestCat:TestObjectsClosedUnderTensors} and \eqref{CofTestCat:FibrantMappingSpaces} of \autoref{definition:CofTestCat} follow directly from the fact that $\bfE$ is a (simplicial) model category and the fact that any object in $\bfE$ is fibrant.
 For one direction of property \eqref{CofTestCat:TestingTrivialCofibration}, note that since all object in $\bfE$ are fibrant, the functor $\Map(t,-)$ preserves weak equivalences for any cofibrant object $t$.
-For the converse direction, note that a cofibration is trivial if and only if it is mapped to an isomorphism in the homotopy category $\Ho(\bfE)$.
-Since $\Hom_{\Ho(\bfE)}(t,c) = \pi_0\Map(t,c)$, the result follows by applying the Yoneda lemma to the full subcategory $\Ho(\bfT) \subset \Ho(\bfE)$ spanned by the objects of $\bfT$. \end{example}
+For the converse direction, note that a cofibration $r \cofarrow s$ is trivial if and only if it is mapped to an isomorphism in the homotopy category $\Ho(\bfE)$.
+By the Yoneda lemma applied to the full subcategory $\Ho(\bfT) \subset \Ho(\bfE)$ spanned by the objects of $\bfT$, this is equivalent to $\Hom_{\Ho(\bfE)}(t,r) \to \Hom_{\Ho(\bfE)}(t,s)$ being a weak equivalence for every $t$.
+Since $\Map(t,r) \to \Map(t,s)$ is a weak equivalence by assumption and $\Hom_{\Ho(\bfE)}(t,\mhyphen)$ equals the set of path components of (the maximal Kan complex contained in) $\Map(t,\mhyphen)$, this is indeed the case. \end{example}